Downton Abbey Exhibit: Virginia Historical Society lecture

 I recently gave a talk at the Virginia Historical Society as part of their Downton Abbey exhibit, “Dressing Downton: Changing Fashions for Changing Times.”
 My talk was titled Weird-but-True Things Most People Don’t Know about the Roaring Twenties.
 It was a light, but serious, presentation which lasted 40 minutes (plus Q&A).
 In it, I shared some of the surprising things I learned during my research for my Roaring Twenties mystery series, things I have incorporated into my novels.

-To schedule book club visits (in person or via Skype) or lectures, contact me directly at firstname.lastname@example.org.
+To schedule book club visits (in person or via Zoom or Skype) or lectures, contact me directly at firstname.lastname@example.org.
 I usually bring along objects and illustrations that make for a lively presentation and discussion.